NamoDev/Asgard/readme.md

 ### Requirements
 * PHP >= 7.0.0
 * OpenSSL, PDO, Mbstring, Tokenizer and XML PHP extensions
 * A compatible backend database: either MySQL, PostgreSQL or Microsoft SQL Server.
-SQLite should also work, but that has not been tested.
+(SQLite should also work for those cases that you'd like to avoid having to use an external database, but that is untested)
 * The Composer dependency manager

 ### Installation